 1. Understanding how temperature affects processes such as metabolism and consumption rates in ectotherms is important for predicting physiological limitations, ecological processes and trophic energy transfer in future climates.

-2. In order to link physiology to ecological processes we need an intraspecific approach to scaling of biological rates.
-This better reflects the scale at which processes such as predation and growth occurs, and it allows analysis of the unimodal rate-temperature relationships.
-However, empirical assessments of the body mass and temperature-dependence of biological processes usually are usually on the between-species level, likely due to data limitation.
-Hence, it is often assumed that biological rates are assumed to scale the same way within and between species, which may not be correct as different mechanisms may apply.
+2. To link physiological rates to ecological processes such as growth and predation we need to understand how they scale within species. , and it allows analysis of the unimodal rate-temperature relationships.
+However, empirical assessments of the body mass- and temperature-dependence of biological processes are usually on the between-species level, likely due to data limitations.
+Hence, biological rates are often assumed to scale identically within and between species, which may not be correct as different mechanisms may apply.

 3. Here we search Web of Science for experimental studies on consumption and metabolic rates using a factorial body mass and temperature setup and compile a novel dataset, using fish as study taxa.
 We fit hierarchical Bayesian models that account for repeated measures within species and differences in regression coefficients.

 4. By using a similar protocol and analysis, we are able to identify difference in the intra-specific thermal and mass-dependence of metabolism and consumption.
-We find clear support for mass-dependent effects of temperature for metabolism at sub-optimum temperatures but no mass-dependence in the optimum temperature.
-For consumption rates, we find the opposite pattern.
+We find clear support for mass-dependent effects of temperature on metabolism at sub-optimum temperatures but no mass-dependence in the optimum temperature.
+For consumption, we find the opposite pattern.

-5. Based on simple bioenergetic principles, these findings suggest large individuals within a species will be the first to experience negative effects of warming.
-Our results also highlight that progress towards unification of theory and empirical findings can be made through systematic data-analysis, which can guide process-based predictions of climate change impacts on growth and mass of ectotherms.
+5. Based on bioenergetic principles, these findings suggest that large individuals within a species will be the first to experience negative effects of warming.
+Our results also highlight that progress towards unification of theory and empirical findings can be made through systematic data-analysis, which can guide process-based predictions of climate change impacts on growth and body size of ectotherms.

 Introduction